Prairie Sky Tibetan Yak

-Tibetan Nomads in the Jyekundo Tibetan Autonomous Prefecture have recognized the "Long-Hair Fur Forehead Yak" breed of wild yak for hundreds of years - and named it for its long hair and long forehead fur.
-The Prairie Sky breed is most closely related to this rare wild-type yak, currently only found in the Tibetan highlands of Qinghai (Weiner et al. 2003).
-Interbreeding between domestic and Wild Yaks presents a threat to the remaining wild yak population in Qinghai (Schaller and Liu 1996, Harris et al. 1999, Smith and Xie 2008, Rawat and Sankar 2011).
-This is the genetic base for the Super and Extreme Wooly Yaks in the North American Yak population, and deserves to be preserved as a Heritage Breed (read more here).
+There are two wild-type yak (Weiner et al. 2003).
+Tibetan Nomads in Yushu region near Jyekundo in the Tibetan Autonomous Prefecture have recognized the "Long-Hair Forehead Fur Yak" of wild yak for hundreds of years - and named it for its long fiber and long forehead topknot.
+The Prairie Sky breed is most closely related to this wild-type yak, currently only found in the Tibetan highlands.
+Interbreeding between domestic and wild yaks in reserves, presents a great threat to the remaining wild yak population in Tibet (Schaller and Liu 1996, Harris et al. 1999, Smith and Xie 2008, Rawat and Sankar 2011).
+The Long-hair fur forehead yak (རི་མོ་བ། མགོ སྤུ འབྲོང) is the genetic base for the Super and Extreme Wooly Yaks in the North American Yak population, and deserves to be preserved as a Heritage Breed.
 Read more about the difference between Wild and Domestic Yak here.

 DOB: 5/30/2008 (9 yrs)

 Superlock is an Imperial Tibean Yak bull who has sired most of our calves this year.
 He has a commanding presence, a gorgeous head with a super wooly top knot and that beautiful square shape that we try to breed for.
 His horns are thick (over 10" circumference at the base), what we like to see in a breeding bull and his hump and overall conformation is excellent.
 His fiber is thick and wooly and he has excellent coverage.
 Top that off with a super mellow temperament and you just can't help to be awed my him when you see him.
 We couldn't be more pleased with his offspring.